 Tax audit is conducted to achieve the following objectives:

-- Ensure proper maintenance and correctness of books of accounts and certification of the same by tax auditor
+- Ensure proper maintenance and correctness of books of accounts and certification of the same by a tax auditor

 Who is mandatorily subject to tax audit?